hashicorp/vault/website/source/api/system/audit-hash.html.md

 page_title: /sys/audit-hash - HTTP API"
 sidebar_current: "docs-http-system-audit-hash"
 description: |-
-  The `/sys/audit-hash` endpoint is used to hash data using an audit backend's hash function and salt.
+  The `/sys/audit-hash` endpoint is used to hash data using an audit device's hash function and salt.
 ---

 # `/sys/audit-hash`

-The `/sys/audit-hash` endpoint is used to calculate the hash of the data used by an audit backend's hash function and salt.
+The `/sys/audit-hash` endpoint is used to calculate the hash of the data used by an audit device's hash function and salt.
 This can be used to search audit logs for a hashed value when the original value is known.

 ## Calculate Hash

-This endpoint hashes the given input data with the specified audit backend's hash function and salt.
+This endpoint hashes the given input data with the specified audit device's hash function and salt.
 This endpoint can be used to discover whether a given plaintext string (the `input` parameter) appears in the audit log in obfuscated form.